 The note market is LARGE.
 The industry has expanded so much over just the last few years– in addition to private note holders who take back seller financing (best reached by direct mail if they’re not actively looking to sell at the moment– more on this below), we now have hedge funds who buy large portfolios of non-performing loans from banks and then resell them to other investors– sometimes after doing loan modifications to get them re-performing.
-Probably best directly identified and reached by way the internet (although you can also reach them through direct mail or indirectly through professional referral sources generated by direct mail).
+Probably best directly identified and reached by way of the internet (although you can also reach them through direct mail or indirectly through professional referral sources generated by direct mail).

 Then there is a whole other market made up of the many private investors who create their own notes by taking back financing on their own properties and do this over and over every year.
 That’s a huge market unto itself.
 Again, most likely best identified and reached by way of the internet but you can also contact them through direct mail or referral sources.